CCBR/RENEE/docs/troubleshooting.md

         All the failed jobs would be listed with absolute paths to the error file (with extension `.err`).
 Go through the error files corresponding to the FAILED jobs (std_err) to explore why the job failed.

         ```bash
-        # Go to the renee output folder
+        # Go to the renee output directory (set by the --output option)
-        cd renee_output
+        cd /path/to/output/dir

         # List the files that failed
         grep "FAILED" logfiles/snakemake.log.jobby.short.tsv
         ```

 Many failures are caused by filesystem or network issues on Biowulf, and in such cases, simply re-starting the Pipeline should resolve the issue.
 Snakemake will dynamically determine which steps have been completed, and which steps still need to be run.
 If you are still running into problems after re-running the pipeline, there may be another issue.
-If that is the case, please feel free to [contact us](https://github.com/CCBR/RENEE/issues).
+If that is the case, please feel free to [contact us by opening an issue](https://github.com/CCBR/RENEE/issues).

-**Q. How do I cancel ongoing RENEE jobs?**
+### Q. How do I cancel ongoing RENEE jobs?

 **A.** Sometimes, you might need to manually stop a RENEE run prematurely, perhaps because the run was configured incorrectly or if a job is stalled.
 Although the walltime limits will eventually stop the workflow, this can take up to 5 or 10 days depending on the pipeline.